XuqiuyeLi/-Graph-Traversal-and-Dijkstra-s-Algorithm/README.md

 # -Graph-Traversal-and-Dijkstra-s-Algorithm
 The project is to use the Graph ADT and Dijkstra’s algorithm to compute the length of the shortest path and the path with the fewest turns.
-The input graphs are actual street map of Manhattan NY and Manhattan Kansas.
+The input graphs are actual street map of Manhattan Kansas and Manhattan NY.

-**Manhattan Kansas**
 ![Manhattan Kansas](https://github.com/XuqiuyeLi/-Graph-Traversal-and-Dijkstra-s-Algorithm/blob/master/Mahattan_Kansas.png)
-**Manhattan NY**

 ![Manhattan NY](https://github.com/XuqiuyeLi/-Graph-Traversal-and-Dijkstra-s-Algorithm/blob/master/Manhattan_NY.png)
 ## Logistics
 1. Create a graph based upon the given street map.
 Each expected vertex in your graph is represented by a blue dot.
 The blue dots represent a traffic intersection.
 Your vertex should be an instance of an Intersection Class, not a String as used in most class examples.
 Your program should read an input file containing all information about the intersection including all streets that meet at that intersection.